frctl/fractal/README.md

 * **Flexible**: Complete freedom to use whichever templating language, build tool and organisational model best suits your project.
 Build your components using the same tools that you use for your production site.
 * **Extendable**: The core component and documentation parser is available to build upon, helping you to better integrate your component library into your build system and even your production site through plugins and custom commands.
-* **Data-driven**: Component preview data can hardcoded or dynamically generated any way you like - for instance using libraries such as Faker or from API calls.
+* **Data-driven**: Component preview data can hardcoded or dynamically generated any way you like - for instance using libraries such as Faker or from HTTP API calls.

 The [web UI plugin](/docs/web/overview.md) provides a web-based way to browse your component library, either running as a local web server or as a static HTML export.
 A **powerful theme API** means you can create your own web UI themes from scratch or by customising the default theme to your liking.

-Fractal can be used both as a command line tool and as a NPM module dependency in your projects.

 ## Quick Start